Loan Repayment Assistance Program

 Graduates employed as full-time attorneys in government or non-profit positions may apply for the Loan Repayment Assistance Program.
 Employment in private law firms does not qualify under program guidelines.
 The Center distributes applications each August with a deadline in mid-September.

-The Gillis Long Poverty Law Center gratefully acknowledges the generous financial support from John and June Makdisi and the Kendall Vick Public Law Foundation.
+The Gillis Long Poverty Law Center gratefully acknowledges the generous financial support from John and June Makdisi and the Louisiana Bar Foundation Kendall Vick Public Law Fund.
 Using all sources of funding, since 1991, the Gillis Long Poverty Law Center granted over 900 awards totaling more than 3 million dollars.

 LRAP assistance is not available for periods of unemployment or volunteer employment.
 LRAP is also not available for loans from family and friends, for personal loans from banks or other sources.
 Although LRAP includes undergraduate loans, it does not include loans for other graduate school debt.

 There is no retroactive LRAP assistance and no LRAP assistance for periods of loan forbearance or deferment.
 In order to be, and remain, eligible for LRAP, graduates must provide proof of good standing from the servicers of all applicable loans, including undergraduate/joint degree loans, and may not have an outstanding term bill balance with Loyola University.
 LRAP assistance is solely and specifically intended to be used to repay eligible education loans.
 Graduates may apply yearly as long as they remain in an approved program job position.